01 May Casio PX-S3100, Casio PX-S1100 – REVIEW | 2022 Digital Pianos

 I really like the other top brands of digital pianos including Yamaha, Kawai, Roland, Korg, and a few others, but in these new Casio PXS models, for most people it will be difficult not to like them.
 The way the new key action feels when playing the keys is responsive and for most people they will like it very much.
 If you are out to play advanced classical music on these models then I would not recommend them because that’s not what they were designed for.You certainly can do that but there are better models for that kind of advanced music in my opinion

-So you couple this new acoustic type piano playing experience with all these new proprietary functions and features in a 24 lb cabinet (lightest of all 88-key portable digital pianos) measuring only 52″ wide, 9″ deep, and 4″ high, and you have all the things that make these 2 new pianos a huge “home run” going further than I imagined they would go…particularly for their low prices.
+You can couple this new acoustic type piano playing experience with all these new proprietary functions and features in a 24 lb cabinet (lightest of all 88-key portable digital pianos) measuring only 52″ wide, 9″ deep, and 4″ high, and you have all the things that make these 2 new pianos a huge “home run” going further than I imagined they would go…particularly for their low prices.
 I just cannot find much to complain about.

 I will say there is one possible caveat to this piano and that is there may be a few people out there who have an issue with the key weight and response time on the black keys as compared to the white keys.
-Also, the static touch weight of the white keys may be an issue as you are playing much further back on them such as when you are playing flats or sharps or within chords that are flats or sharps.
+Also, the static touch weight of the white keys could be an issue as you are playing much further back on them such as when you are playing flats or sharps or within chords that are flats or sharps.

 The static touch weight (how much finger force it takes to press down the keys) of the black keys towards the fronts (tips) of those keys is somewhat lighter and takes less force to press down on the those keys as opposed to doing that on the white keys.